arl7d/portfoilioprojects/README.md

 # Portfoilio Projects

-Here's my collection of projects to showcase my data analytics skills
+Here's my collection of portfolio projects:

+1. Cyclistic Data Analysis - Data Analysis in R
+2. Bellabeat Data Analysis - Data Analysis in R
+3. Philippine Real Estate - Web scraping in Python & Visualization in Tableau
+4. Sales Forecasting - using the Superstore dataset in Kaggle to look into trends, and forecast future sales